Mirzapur (TV series): Season 3

+The makers wrapped the shooting of the series in December 2022.

 Music

 For the songs "Tittar Bittar", Bhaskar roped in his entire band Anand Bhaskar Collective, along with indie musician Isheeta Chakravarty to render vocals for this number.
 Ginny Diwan, the lyricist of this song penned the lyrics within an hour.
 Anand stated that "It's an 'item song' from a woman's point of view while a fight is on.
 I'm grateful the directors supported our wacky ideas".
 Later he also roped in Shipla Surroch and Keka Ghoshal, who were also independent singers to record the album.
 Anand Bhaskar planned to compose a wedding song for Guddu (Ali Fazal) and Sweety (Shriya Pilagonkar) which is touted to be a Sufi number.
 An original song titled "Varoon" was created for the same.

-Release
+Marketing

-A 30-second teaser of Mirzapur, which features the voiceover of Pankaj Tripathi was released on 2 October 2018.
+A 30-second prologue teaser of the series, which features the voiceover of Pankaj Tripathi was released on 2 October 2018.
 Another teaser trailer featuring Ali Fazal's character was unveiled on 11 October 2018.
 The first poster of Mirzapur was released on 16 October 2018, and the following day, the makers released the official trailer of the series on 17 October.

+Ahead of the premiere of the second season, fandom of the series erected huge holdings across eight cities in Uttar Pradesh.
+Mirzapur: Season 2's first two episodes was premiered through Amazon Prime Video on 22 October 2020, a day ahead of its scheduled premiere, and the rest of the episodes were released on 23 October.

+Release

+Streaming

-Mirzapur was screened the Mumbai Film Festival, with the first two episodes were premiered on 27 October 2018 at PVR Versova in Mumbai, which was the one and only screening of the Prime Original during the festival run.
-The first season of the series aired on Amazon Prime Video on 16 October 2018, through Hindi, Tamil and Telugu languages.
+Mirzapur had its premiere at the Mumbai Film Festival.
+The first two episodes were premiered on 27 October 2018 at PVR Versova in Mumbai, which was the only screening of the Prime Original during the festival run.
+The first season of the series aired on Amazon Prime Video on 16 November 2018, through Hindi, Tamil and Telugu languages.

-Mirzapur was screened at the Television Critics Association's summer press tour held in Los Angeles in February 2019, where the makers officially announced the second season of the series, along with seven original contents from India.
+It was also screened at the Television Critics Association's summer press tour held in Los Angeles in February 2019, where the makers officially announced the second season of the series, along with seven original contents from India.

 On 16 November 2019, coinciding the anniversary of the first season, the makers shared the sneak peek of the second season, which eventually announced for a release in March 2020.
-But the release was further delayed, as post-production works came to a halt due to COVID-19 pandemic.
+But the release was further delayed, as post-production works came to a halt due to the COVID-19 pandemic.
 On 24 August 2020, the makers announced for a scheduled release on 23 October 2020.
 The trailer was released on 7 October 2020.

-Ahead of the release, fans erected huge cut-outs across eight cities in Uttar Pradesh.
-Mirzapur: Season 2's first two episodes was premiered through Amazon Prime Video on 22 October 2020, a day ahead of its scheduled premiere, and rest of the episodes were released on 23 October.
 Although, the second season eventually released with the original Hindi language, the makers released the dubbed Tamil and Telugu version on 11 December 2020.